mrdavtan/ArXiv_Explorer/README.md

 ## Introduction

-The ArXiv RAG/FAISS Explorer is a basic node js app that I built for my own AI research after finding some of the alternatives a bit expensive.
+The ArXiv RAG/FAISS Explorer is a node app that I decided to build after trying out paid and free alternatives and not being happy with either.

 This tool uses vector similarity search for exploring the extensive collection of research papers on ArXiv.
 Inspired by the approach outlined in tutorials by vbookshelf (https://www.kaggle.com/vbookshelf), this tool facilitates natural language queries, enabling users to sift through approximately 2.4 million papers with ease and efficiency for free.
 This project integrates FAISS (Facebook AI Similarity Search) and Sentence Transformers.